Fedeperrone98/Error-Correcting-Code-ECC/README.md

 # Error Correcting Code ECC
- Implementation of SECDED (Single Error Correction, Double Error Detection), implemented for Electronic and Communication Systems course
+ Implementation of SECDED (Single Error Correction, Double Error Detection), implemented for Electronic and Communication Systems course at University of Pisa